Global Minimization of Electronic Hamiltonian 1-Norm via Linear Programming in the Block Invariant Symmetry Shift (BLISS) Method: Results and Discussion

 \Fig{fig_1norms}d depicts the 1-norms associated to fermionic LCUs based on the two approaches to incorporate the BLISS operator: (1) pre-processing $\hat{H}$ by applying a BLISS operator and subsequently performing double-factorization (LP-BLISS+DF, FLR-BLISS+DF), and (2) performing double-factorization and subsequently post-processing the fragments (DF+LRPS and DF+LRBS).
 We omit the results obtained from FFR-BLISS+DF, since this method was not competitive in 1-norms with the other pre-processing methods.
 Like with the Pauli LCU, we found that both the LP-BLISS+DF and FLR-BLISS+DF LCUs have lower 1-norms compared with DF LCU.
 We also see that DF combined with LP-BLISS gives a greater reduction in 1-norm (7.7 times, on average) than either LP-BLISS (1.3) or DF (3.9) alone, when compared with the Pauli 1-norm.
 For the post-processing methods, we found that, for all systems considered, DF+LRPS achieves a substantial reduction in the 1-norm compared with both DF and DF+LRBS.
 This suggests that constraining the BLISS operator to preserve the low-rank property is a better strategy for reducing the 1-norm than introducing additional optimization parameters which break the low-rank property.
 As shown in \fig{fig_1norms}d, DF+LRBS does not yield much improvement in 1-norms even compared to DF, and sometimes performs worse, which suggests that even the most generally optimized BLISS operator is not able to overcome the increase in 1-norm associated to breaking the low-rank property.
 When comparing the 1-norms of DF+LRPS and the pre-processing methods, the 1-norms are remarkably similar, with the DF+LRPS 1-norms coming within 8\% to the pre-processing 1-norms for all systems considered.
 Despite this similarity, DF+LRPS produces the lowest 1-norms (\fig{fig_1norms}d) for all but three of the systems considered in this study, and also produces the lowest average 1-norms of all methods.
+Also, as shown in the Supplementary Information, all methods, apart from DF+LRBS, outperformed, on average, the usage of a symmetry shift operator for reducing the DF 1-norm, which was not the case for the Pauli LCU 1-norms.